chanrl/IEEE-CIS-Fraud-Detection/README.md

 Last set of information I would need would be cost benefit values for false positives and false negatives and true positives.
 That way I would be able to figure out what threshold I should set for the model when flagging a transaction as fraud or not.

 # Results
-My current best performing model (random forest) including all features:
+My current best performing model (random forest) including all features at 0.5 threshold:

 accuracy: 0.9771819013106648